skip to main content

 Why you should trust us

-Our sports experts spent over eight hours researching and testing the best ways to watch the NCAA Basketball Tournament.
-Like the single-elimination tournament, we put TV providers head to head to determine the ideal viewing options.
-We based our provider recommendations on channel availability, pricing, and ease of use.
+Our CableTV.com sports editor, Taylor Kujawa, spent over eight hours researching and testing the best ways to watch the NCAA Basketball Tournament.
+Like the single-elimination tournament, he put TV providers head to head to determine the ideal viewing options.
+He based his provider recommendations on channel availability, pricing, and ease of use.

 Check out our How We Rank page to learn more about our methods.